-The Serif and the Frame, which you'll find below, are going to offer very similar performance to each other.
+The Serif and the Frame, which you'll find below, will offer very similar performances to each other.

 Representing the lower end of Samsung's excellent QLED range, they score very similarly on PQI (Picture Quality Index) rating.
-Instead, the significant differences are aesthetic, and that's really down to what you're looking for in your home.
+Instead, the significant differences are aesthetic, and that's down to what you're looking for in your home.

 What you get with the Serif is a set designed to sit on tall, freestanding legs anywhere in a room, independent of any other furniture.
-The different approach is to balance it on its frame on any flat surface — such as a sideboard — without its legs.
+A different approach is to balance it on its frame on any flat surface – such as a sideboard – without its legs.

 The Serif looks excellent, but you definitely pay for the privilege.
-It comes in a 43in size and features an Ambient mode to turn the panel into a series of attractive images instead of just a black rectangle, and you can connect your phone to it using NFC by resting your device on its top edge.
+It comes in 43in size and features an Ambient mode to turn the panel into a series of attractive images instead of just a black rectangle, and you can connect your phone to it using NFC by resting your device on its top edge.

 A TV for true design enthusiasts, The Frame from Samsung hides your set in plain sight with its Art Mode displaying photos and artwork that fit in seamlessly with the rest of the room.
 Basically, it’s a smart picture frame that you can use as a 4K television whenever you want!

 Another of The Frame’s key selling points is its no-gap wall mounting, which basically means that the TV sits absolutely flush to your wall with only enough space for a tiny near-invisible cable to run discreetly down to the One Connect box.

 This box is where you’ll plug in all your other devices - like a set-top box, Blu-ray player or external speakers - and can easily be tucked away in a cupboard.
 The best 40-inch TV for those who want chic living!
 This is also one of our best smaller TVs, also making it on to our guide of the best 32-inch TVs.